moorepants/dissertation/davisbicycle.rst

    Weir et al. designed a modular torque sensor which could be affixed to multiple motorcycles, :ref:`Figure 11.14<figWeirSteerTorque>`.
 The range was +/- 70 Nm with 1% accuracy and >10 Hz dynamic range.
-The crosstalk due to the other moments on the steer were removed with by utilizing two thrust bearings.
+The crosstalk due to the other moments on the steer was removed by utilizing two thrust bearings.
 It included stops to prevent sensor overload protection and weighed 14 Newtons.
 They comment that the handlebars are significantly rigid for their purposes.
 They comment that the range is too large for small amplitude inputs used in steady turning and straight running and that more sensitivity would be needed to measure these accurately.
 Weir used this to measure steer torques for several motorcycles at various speeds (>10 m/s) for steady turning and lane change maneuvers.
-The steady turning produced torques in the range of -10 to 30 Nm and the lane change produced -20 to 55 Nm.
+Steady turning produced torques in the range of -10 to 30 Nm and the lane change produced -20 to 55 Nm.